ECE530-2023/unit-test-Fernand-Francur/README.md

 In order to streamline everything, a separate run_tests.py file exists which runs mat_mult_tester.py with additional methods to test memory allocation and CPU profiling.
 This is a script that is used by github actions

+tracemalloc_wrapper.py is used to make the functions in run_tests.py used for memory allocation testing a lot cleaner, hence being called just a wrapper